|"42nd Street" (1932).|

 |Chorus girls showed a lot of leg in the early 1930s.|

 Several of the numbers, such as "Shuffle Off to Buffalo" and the title song, are brilliant, though the rehearsing that occupies about 90 percent of the film doesn't appear to have much to do with the final show.
 It eventually does become clear why the only requirement for casting the chorus girls is the shape of their legs.
 Berkeley was not shy at all about showing off the charms of his ladies.
 If you like his style but find it perhaps a bit over the top at times, try his much later "Million Dollar Mermaid," which shows that he learned the value of subtlety.

-Let me emphasize this: the definitive versions of "Lullabye of Broadway," "Shuffle Off to Buffalo," and the title song are in this film.
+Let me emphasize this: the definitive versions of "Lullabye of Broadway," "Shuffle Off to Buffalo," and the title song are in "42nd Street."
 They have never been done better since.
-Ruby Keeler really did do a fantastic job on those numbers, showing a youthful exuberance that more than makes up for any technical lapses.
+Ruby Keeler really did do a fantastic job on those numbers, showing a youthful exuberance that more than makes up for technical lapses elsewhere.
 The song often thought to be in this film, "We're in the Money," is in the same year's "Gold Diggers of 1933," so you won't find it in "42nd Street," unfortunately.
 But there are plenty of classic tunes to keep you entertained in "42nd Street."